The Secret Art Of Webinars: How To Present Like A Pro And Close More Sales

 - It's created by the WebinarJam team

-- You can schedule an automated webinar in less than 5 minutes
+- You can schedule a recorded webinar in less than 5 minutes

 - They have a “just in time” feature that allows attendees to join a webinar right away, ultimately increasing your show up rates in a big way

-- You can convert a live webinar into an automated webinar with one click
+- You can convert a live webinar into a recorded webinar with one click

 - They have a bunch of templates you can use so you don't have to worry about design